stevejarvis/stevejarvis.github.io/_posts/2014-09-17-anonymity-of-cyber-attacks.md

-Stuxnet was perhaps the most advanced cyber weapon seen to date, and it was a suspected collaboration between the US and Israel for reasons including the supposed [celebration of its success at the retirement of Former Chief of General Staff of Israeli Defense Forces][stuxnet_wikipedia] and [an article outlining an attack precisely like Stuxnet][bumgarner_article] written by a retired US Army special operations veteran.
+Stuxnet was perhaps the most advanced cyber weapon seen to date, and it was a suspected collaboration between the US and Israel for reasons including the [celebration of its success at the retirement of Former Chief of General Staff of Israeli Defense Forces][telegraph_gabi] and [an article outlining an attack precisely like Stuxnet][bumgarner_article] written by a retired US Army special operations veteran.
 Finally, and most conclusively, [Snowden confirmed Stuxnet was a joint effort between the US and Israel][snowden_stuxnet].